Paulina Porizkova

-Paulina Porizkova (/cs/; born 9 April 1965) is a fashion model, author and actress.
-Born in Czechoslovakia, she moved to Sweden in 1973 and began modelling in France at the age of 15.
-In 1984, Porizkova became the first Central European woman to appear on the cover of the Sports Illustrated swimsuit issue.
+Paulina Porizkova (Pavlína Pořízková /cs/; born 9 April 1965) is a fashion model, author and actress.
+In 1984, she became the first Central European woman to appear on the cover of the Sports Illustrated swimsuit issue.

-As an actress, she made her film debut in Anna (1987).
+Born in Prostějov, Czechoslovakia, Porizkova immigrated to Sweden as a child and began modelling in Paris at the age of 15.
+After immigrating to the United States, she made her film debut in the comedy drama Anna (1987).

 Early life

-Porizkova was born on 9 April 1965 in Prostějov, then in Czechoslovakia, to anti-Soviet dissident parents, Anna Pořízková and Jiří Pořízka.
-She was left in the care of her maternal grandmother after her parents fled to Sweden to escape the Warsaw Pact invasion.
-Czechoslovak authorities would not allow her parents to reclaim her, and the ensuing battle was widely publicized in the Swedish press, making her a cause célèbre.
+Porizkova was born to anti-Soviet dissidents Anna Pořízková and Jiří Pořízka on 9 April 1965 in Prostějov, a city then part of Czechoslovakia and now part of the Czech Republic.
+After her parents moved to Sweden to escape the 1968 Warsaw Pact invasion, she was left in the care of her maternal grandmother.
+Czechoslovakia's communist government would not allow the couple to reclaim Porizkova, and the ensuing battle was widely publicized in the Swedish press, making her a cause célèbre.

-When Porizkova was seven, her pregnant mother returned to Czechoslovakia with a fake passport in an attempt to rescue her.
-After the attempt failed, her mother was briefly detained by the national police and then placed under house arrest with her family.
-In 1973, international political pressure led by Olof Palme caused the communist government to allow the Pořízka family to be reunited.
-Porizkova's parents divorced after her father had an affair.
-She and her father, who refused to pay child support for his children, have been estranged since her youth.
-Her mother, a midwife, remarried at least twice and, as of 2010, was reported to be serving in the Peace Corps in Uganda.
+When Porizkova was seven years old, a pregnant Anna returned to Czechoslovakia with a fake passport in a failed attempt to rescue her, after which the latter was briefly detained by the national police and then was placed under house arrest with her family.
+In 1973, international political pressure led by Swedish prime minister Olof Palme caused the Czechoslovak authorities to allow the Pořízka family to be reunited.

+Anna and Jiří divorced after the latter had an affair.
+Porizkova and Jiří, who refused to pay child support for her and her younger brother, have been estranged since her youth.
+Anna, a midwife, remarried at least twice and, as of 2010, was reported to be serving in the Peace Corps in Uganda.